XiaoLinZzz/XiaoLinzzz/README.md

 - 👋 Hi, I’m @XiaoLinzzz
+- 📖 I'm study in the University of Adelaide (year 3 student).
 - 👀 I’m interested in Computer Science / Data science.
 - 🌱 I’m currently learning Computer Vision, Machine Learning, Data structure.
 - 💞️ I’m looking to collaborate on an internship.
-- 🎓 Hope to be a grear master / PHD student !
+- 🎓 Hope to be a great master / PHD student !
 - 📫 How to reach me mlj20020716@163.com

 <!---